langchain-ai/langchain/templates/rag-multi-modal-local/README.md

 Pull the an open source multi-modal LLM: e.g., https://ollama.ai/library/bakllava

 ```
-ollama pull baklava
+ollama pull bakllava
 ```

-The app is by default configured for `baklava`.
+The app is by default configured for `bakllava`.
 But you can change this in `chain.py` and `ingest.py` for different downloaded models.

 ## Usage